-The Fund is a significant minority investor in Datacom Limited, holding just under 39% of the company.
+The Fund is a significant minority investor in Datacom Limited, holding 39% of the company.
 Datacom is a good fit for the Fund’s NZ Direct Strategy, with sought-after attributes such as a strong competitive advantage, favourable industry dynamics, a capable Board and management team, and compatible long-term shareholders.
 Its conservative balance sheet and long-term investment focus are well suited to the Fund’s approach as a long-term, growth-oriented investor.
 This investment is managed by the Fund's in-house team of investment professionals.

 The Fund’s single largest investment is Kaingaroa Timberlands, in which we have a 42% stake.
 Covering around 178,000 hectares of planted forest, Kaingaroa is widely recognised as one of the world’s premier softwood plantations and is a major supplier of logs to the domestic and export markets.
 Our investment partners in Kaingaroa include PSP Investments and Kakano Investments, a collective of iwi groups which are also part-owners of the underlying land.
 The forest is managed by Timberlands Ltd, which is wholly owned by the Kaingaroa partnership, to Forest Stewardship Council certification standard.